 After the sausage is browned on both sides, you just toss all three parts together (lentils, dressing and sausage), and dinner is done.
 I usually serve this with a nice green salad and sometimes a loaf of homemade bread if we are really hungry!

 Adapted from this Warm Lentil Salad with Sausage from Gourmet Magazine.

-- Drain the water form the lentil mixture, then immediately add to a large bowl and toss with the vinaigrette.
+Drain the water from the lentil mixture, then immediately add to a large bowl and toss with the vinaigrette.

 Using a slotted spoon, add some lentil mixture to each plate, then top with the smoked sausage.
 Serve with a green salad and fresh bread.